jgaret/nagios-xenserver/README.md

 Config file follows ini format.
 In the [general] section, define the performance data format : can be "pnp4nagios" or other.
 The name of the other sections are references, mandatory fields are :
-host: ip or name of the pool master
+ - host: ip or name of the pool master
-username:
+ - username
-password:
+ - password
-exclude_SRs: <list of SRs you want to exclude>
+ - exclude_SRs: <list of SRs you want to exclude>

 Example :
 ```